Clomipramine (By mouth)

 - Seizures or tremors

-- Unusual behavior or thoughts of hurting others or yourself
+- Thoughts of hurting others or yourself, unusual behavior

 If you notice these less serious side effects, talk with your doctor: